wzhlin/bigsnpr/README.md

 - Privé, Florian. ["Using the UK Biobank as a global reference of worldwide populations: application to measuring ancestry diversity from GWAS summary statistics."](https://doi.org/10.1093/bioinformatics/btac348) *Bioinformatics* 38.13 (2022): 3477-3480.

 - Privé, Florian, et al. [Inferring disease architecture and predictive ability with LDpred2-auto](https://doi.org/10.1101/2022.10.10.511629). *bioRxiv* (2022).

+## Note

+Try to test, but return task 1 failed - "object '_bigsnpr_find_highld' not found".
+(Why?)

+Then built it anyway and reinstall locally.
+Test Passed.